 Section 6: Application Finances

-Please note, costs to support basic research, development of research hypotheses, and experimental designs that have no practical commercial application are not eligible.
+All costs are eligible except for pure marketing costs (such as LinkedIn Premium, website development, marketing brochures), costs to support basic research, development of research hypotheses, and experimental designs that have no practical commercial application.

 Please note that when indicating costs, the NET costs should be provided in the respective rows of the table supplemented.
 Please see some general guidance here.